Henry Rosovsky: Professorships

 Rosovsky taught economics, history and Japanese studies at the University of California at Berkeley until 1965.
-After joining Hardard that year, he continued to specialise in East Asia, and began serving as a Harvard professor of economics, going on to become chair of its Department of Economics, and then as the Lewis P and Linda L Geyser University Professorship Emeritus.
+After joining Harvard that year, he continued to specialise in East Asia, and began serving as a Harvard professor of economics, going on to become chair of its Department of Economics, and then as the Lewis P and Linda L Geyser University Professorship Emeritus.
 Rosovsky taught as a visiting professor in Japan and Israel.

 In 2000, Rosovsky chaired a Task Force, convened by the World Bank and UNESCO, on Higher Education and Society (with Mamphela Ramphele).
 The Task Force was convened to explore the future of higher education in developing countries; its report, Peril and Promise, argued that higher education systems in poor countries are in crisis and made a case for renewed investment, curricular reform and improved standards of governance.

 In addition to consulting with the World Bank, and UNESCO. he served in similar capacities with the United States government, and the Asian Development Bank.